Perspective | Frank Vogel seemed like an uninspiring choice. He was perfect for the Lakers.

 “I’m just happy to be on the floor to kind of be his coach on the floor and just command to my teammates the same message that he’s given to me and be an extension of his mind,” James said.
 “It’s been great.”

 While James has praised plenty of coaches publicly, he hasn’t often stated a desire to be an extension of their minds.
 That is the highest compliment he can give: He is willing to tuck himself into Vogel’s basketball philosophy, to fold his extraordinary basketball mind into one that sees the game a little differently.
 Several coaches have gotten obedience out of James.
 But this level of trust?
 It’s rare.
-James is engaged because Vogel is capable of being him.
+James is engaged because Vogel is capable of engaging him.

 For the Lakers, it looks like a formula for their first championship in a decade.
 With a three-games-to-one lead over the Miami Heat in the NBA Finals, they are one step away.
 They will take it together, and in front will be Vogel, who has proved to be much greater than an uninspiring, recycled coach.